0xsequence/sequence-unreal/README.md

 7) Once you've created the USequenceWallet, be sure to call Register immediately to get registered credentials.

-IF you are using your own UI you'll need to do the following
+[IF you are using your own UI you'll need to do the following]

-In a C++ backend with a series of UFUNCTIONS setup similarly to SequenceBackendManager you'll want to create a UAuthenticator Object, this object will manage the authentication side of Sequence.
+1) In a C++ backend with a series of UFUNCTIONS setup similarly to SequenceBackendManager you'll want to create a UAuthenticator Object, this object will manage the authentication side of Sequence.

-Be sure to bind to the Delegates for AuthSuccess, AuthFailure, AuthRequires Code prior to making any signin calls
+2) Be sure to bind to the Delegates for AuthSuccess, AuthFailure, AuthRequires Code prior to making any signin calls

-You'll initiate Auth with either SocialSignin(SigninType) OR EmailSignin(email) calls.
+3) You'll initiate Auth with either SocialSignin(SigninType) OR EmailSignin(email) calls.

-If using emailSignin be sure to have a call routed for EmailCode(codeIn) to the Authenticator in order to continue the auth process.
+4) If using emailSignin be sure to have a call routed for EmailCode(codeIn) to the Authenticator in order to continue the auth process.

-Up on successful Auth intercept the credentials from AuthSuccess and pass them into your USequenceWallet object using a USequenceWallet::Make(Credentials) or USequenceWallet::Make(Credentials, ProviderURL);
+5) Upon successful Auth intercept the credentials from AuthSuccess and pass them into your USequenceWallet object using a USequenceWallet::Make(Credentials) or USequenceWallet::Make(Credentials, ProviderURL);

-Then call Register to get your session registered and you'll be able to use all other SequenceAPI calls from this point on
+6) Then call Register to get your session registered and you'll be able to use all other SequenceAPI calls from this point on

 =========================================================================================================================